Malay language: Grammar

-Vocabulary and borrowed words
+Vocabulary

 The Malay language has many words borrowed from Arabic (in particular religious terms), Sanskrit, Tamil, certain Sinitic languages, Persian (due to historical status of Malay Archipelago as a trading hub), and more recently, Portuguese, Dutch and English (in particular many scientific and technological terms).
+Indonesian has inclination toward Sanskrit in formulation of new words due to extensive Javanese and Balinese speaking community, while Malaysian and Bruneian Malay prefer Arabic as source for neologism due to acceptance of Islamic Arabic practices.
+Arabic in Indonesian tends to reside in (Islamic) religious sphere.
+The presence of Sanskritised neologism in Malaysian and Bruneian Malay is a result of "importation" from Indonesian.
+Terminology for various subjects such as administration, business, and law was derived from the languages of respective colonial master, those are Dutch for Indonesian and English for Malaysian and Bruneian Malay.
+Although the rule for scientific terms development is agreed, the result can be differ because of (1) the difference in traditional vocabulary (such as Dutch vs English and Sanskritic Javanese vs Arabised Malay) and (2) the loan-shift difference on semantics and grammatical feature choice.
+The divergence between Indonesian and "Standard" Malay are systemic in nature and, to a certain extent, contribute to the way the two sets of speakers understand and react to the world, and are more far reaching with a discernible cognitive gap than the difference between dialects.

 Varieties and related languages

-There is a group of closely related languages spoken by Malays and related peoples across Brunei, Indonesia, Malaysia, Singapore, Southern Thailand, Kampung Alor in East Timor, and the far southern parts of the Philippines.
+There is a group of closely related languages spoken by Malays and related peoples across Brunei, Indonesia, Malaysia, Singapore, Southern Thailand, Timor-Leste, and the far southern parts of the Philippines.
 They have traditionally been classified as Malay, Para-Malay, and Aboriginal Malay, but this reflects geography and ethnicity rather than a proper linguistic classification.
-The Malayan languages are mutually intelligible to varying extents, though the distinction between language and dialect is unclear in many cases.
+The Malayic languages are mutually intelligible to varying extents, though the distinction between language and dialect is unclear in many cases.

-Para-Malay includes the Malayan languages of Sumatra.
+Para-Malay includes the Malayic languages of Sumatra.
 They are: Minangkabau, Central Malay (Bengkulu), Pekal, Talang Mamak, Musi (Palembang), Negeri Sembilan (Malaysia), and Duano’.

-Aboriginal Malay are the Malayan languages spoken by the Orang Asli (Proto-Malay) in Malaya.
+Aboriginal Malay are the Malayic languages spoken by the Orang Asli (Proto-Malay) in Malaya.
 They are Jakun, Orang Kanaq, Orang Seletar, and Temuan.

-The other Malayan languages, included in neither of these groups, are associated with the expansion of the Malays across the archipelago.
-They include Malaccan Malay (Malaysian and Indonesian), Kedah Malay, Kedayan/Brunei Malay, Berau Malay, Bangka Malay, Jambi Malay, Kutai Malay, Natuna Malay, Riau Malay, Loncong, Pattani Malay, and Banjarese.
+The other Malayic languages, included in neither of these groups, are associated with the expansion of the Malays across the archipelago.
+They include Riau-Johor Malay (Malaysian and Indonesian), Kedah Malay, Brunei Malay, Berau Malay, Bangka Malay, Jambi Malay, Kutai Malay, Terengganu Malay, Riau Malay, Loncong, Pattani Malay, Bacan Malay, and Banjarese.
 Menterap may belong here.

-There are also several Malay-based creole languages, such as Betawi, Cocos Malay, Dili Malay, Kupang Malay, Manado Malay and Sabah Malay, which may be more or less distinct from standard (Malaccan) Malay.
+There are also several Malay-based creole languages, such as Betawi Malay, Cocos Malay, Makassar Malay, Ambonese Malay, Dili Malay, Kupang Malay, Manado Malay, Papuan Malay, Thousand Islands Malay, Larantuka Malay, Alor Malay, Balinese Malay,Sri Lankan Malay and Sabah Malay, which may be more or less distinct from standard (Malaccan) Malay.

 Due to the early settlement of a Cape Malay community in Cape Town, who are now known as Coloureds, numerous Classical Malay words were brought into Afrikaans.